 21. Do I need any non-technical skills?

-This question is important to ask because as a software engineer, you will need to have strong technical skills.
-However, you will also need to be able to communicate well with others and work in a team.
-Asking this question will help you understand what the company is looking for in an ideal candidate.
+This question is crucial because a software engineer needs both strong technical skills and the ability to communicate well with others.
+Understanding this will help you know what the company expects in an ideal candidate.

 22. Who is the person that I would report to?